|

 male has a long, thick, triangular salmon-pink gular flag.
 The female also

-possesses a gular flag of similar colour, though it is much shorter.
+possesses a gular flag of similar colour, although it is much shorter.

-The species is known to occur in at least southern Thailand and Peninsular Malaysia.
+The species is known to occur in southern Thailand, Peninsular

 Gunung Pulai, Johor, Peninsular Malaysia.